Can You Microwave Glass? Verify with These Steps

 If you find this label, you can put the container straight into the microwave and start the heating/reheating process.

-However, if it isn’t indicated whether the material is microwavable or not, proceed into the next option…
+However, if it isn’t indicated whether the material is microwavable or not, proceed to the next option…

 Option 2: Perform a Test Run